ysyk2021/how-to-promote-workplace-health-and-safety-for-enhanced-well-being-and-performance/src/chapter-9-2.md

-# Analyzing Feedback and Performance Data and KPIs

 In this chapter, we will delve into the importance of analyzing feedback, performance data, and Key Performance Indicators (KPIs) to promote workplace health and safety.
 By examining these metrics, organizations can identify areas for improvement, make informed decisions, and enhance the well-being and performance of their employees.